McConnell allows Senate power-sharing deal to advance after fight with Democrats over filibuster - KION546

 Schumer for days has rejected the GOP leader’s demands, saying Monday afternoon: “We are not letting McConnell dictate how the Senate operates.”

-On Monday evening, McConnell instead pointed to recent comments of two moderate Democratic senators — who have long opposed gutting the filibuster — to argue that they were sufficient to resolve his concerns since Democrats would lack the votes to change the rules.

-In response, Schumer spokesman Justin Goodman said in a statement: “We’re glad Senator McConnell threw in the towel and gave up on his ridiculous demand.”

-McConnell’s announcement is significant because the stalemate has prevented Senate committees from officially organizing, meaning Republicans still control key committees since the chamber is operating under the rules of the last Congress when the GOP was in charge.
+The stalemate had prevented Senate committees from officially organizing, meaning Republicans still control key committees since the chamber is operating under the rules of the last Congress when the GOP was in charge.

 McConnell signaled Monday night he would agree to that as well.